Hundreds turn out for Christmas Market

 Silsden's Christmas Market on Sunday, November 24, attracted hundreds of buyers and browsers.
 Stalls at the handsomely refurbished Town Hall (open to public inspection for the first time), in Briggate and at Punch Bowl Hill offered a wide variety of goods, and a number of shops also opened for the occasion.
 Stallholders were a mix of local organisations, charities, hobbyists and commercial traders.
 At dusk the Town Band played, church choristers sang and local resident Mary Fryers, a member of the market-organising Gala Committee, switched on the Christmas lights and decorations, which once again were erected by volunteers.

+Above: Victoria Williamson watches as daughter Georgina, 3, concentrates on making a colourful pattern at the Silsden Library stall of creative activities for children.
 With appropriate headwear, Mary Fryers, who later in the day switched on the town's Christmas lights, takes her turn looking after the Gala Committee's stall.

 Silsden Youth Council held a raffle to raise funds for its ambitious "Fitness in the Park" project.
 Left to right are Honey Debney-Succoia, Ben Farrar and Gabby Keating.